 There are three competing concerns at the heart of the debate: Protecting rights of women who voluntarily want to wear it, protecting rights of women who are forced to wear it, and protecting (French) ‘culture.’
 Setting aside cultural concerns for the moment, let’s focus on the first two claims.

 People are incredulous of the claim that women will voluntarily choose to wear something so straightforwardly unpleasant.
 Even when confronted with a woman who claims to comply voluntarily, they fear coercion, or something akin to brainwashing at play.
 There is merit to the thought.
 However, there is much evidence that women subject themselves to many unpleasant things voluntarily, such as wearing high heels (which I understand are uncomfortable to wear).
 So it is very likely indeed that there is ‘voluntary compliance’ by some women.

-Majority preferences were seen by Rousseau (The Social Contract) as expression of general will.
-With Condorcet, the ‘general will’ has also been imbued with the notion of ‘correctness’.
-As contradictory evidence is ample, it is time to remove to the false comfort of any epistemic benefit accruing from such aggregation.
+Majority preferences were seen by Rousseau (The Social Contract) as an expression of general will.
+With Condorcet, the general will has also been imbued with the notion of correctness.
+As contradictory evidence is ample, it is time to remove the false comfort of any epistemic benefit accruing from such aggregation.

 - Jury has to decide between two options using simple majority

 - If each juror’s probability of being correct is greater than half (~ competence)

 - Each juror has an equal probability of being correct (~ homogeneity)

 - Any jury of odd juror is more likely to arrive at the correct answer than any single juror